atlz253/frontier/README.md

 The Builder builds modules one at a time, passing arguments and dependencies to the builder function

-> ⚠️ **Warning:** all dependencies in dependencies objects will be available only after the completion of the Builder.build method, so you should avoid getting dependencies in builder functions

 ```JavaScript
 import { Builder, defineModule } from "@atlz253/frontier";
 import { Main } from "./src/main/index.js";